eagle-io/docs/source/topics/processing_and_logic/index.rst

 - Very complex or time-consuming calculations may cause the process to exceed the allowed processing time limit.
 - **Any** input that is referenced by a process will trigger execution of the process when that input is updated.
 Therefore, a large number of inputs being updated frequently or on different schedules can trigger a process to run very frequently.
 For example, if 9 inputs are updated every hour, but the 10th input is updated every minute, then the process will execute every minute.
 - As the first referenced input is used to determine the output timestamp for a Process Parameter, the input which updates most frequently should be the first input.
+- If the same algorithms are used repeatedly for different Process Nodes, this code should be expressed as a function and stored in the Workspace :ref:`Shared Code <shared-code>`.

+.. _examples:

 Examples
 --------